opensearch-project/opensearch-build/ONBOARDING.md

 1. Update a [manifest](/manifests) for a particular release to include your plugin.
 For example to be included in the 1.1.0 release, you would update [opensearch-1.1.0.yml](https://github.com/opensearch-project/opensearch-build/blob/opensearch-1.1.0/manifests/1.1.0/opensearch-1.1.0.yml).
 We require your plugin name, repository URL, and git ref that should be used.
 For unreleased versions this should be a branch in your repository.
 Once a release is cut, these refs will be updated to build from a tag or specific commit hash.

-2. Create a `scripts/build.sh` if you have specific requirements that are not covered by the [default build.sh script](/scripts/default/opensearch/build.sh) and commit it to your repository.
+2. Create a `scripts/build.sh` if you have specific requirements that are not covered by the default build.sh script.
+See default build script for [OpenSearch plugins](./scripts/default/opensearch/build.sh) and [OpenSearch-Dashboard plugins](./scripts/default/opensearch-dashboards/build.sh) and commit it to your repository.

 3. Ensure your `build.sh` reads and passes along both `-Dbuild.snapshot=` and `-Dopensearch.version=` flags.
 Snapshot builds should produce a -SNAPSHOT tagged artifact for example `opensearch-plugin-1.1.0.0-SNAPSHOT.zip` where a release build of the same component would produce `opensearch-plugin-1.1.0.0.zip`.